Public Assistance FAQ

 The HSWC has a Pet Food Bank program that is available to Washington County residents.
 Supplies are generously supplied by companies such as Petsmart, Petco, Walmart, and Tractor Supply as well as private donations.

 The Pet Food Bank is designed to help families in Washington County (MD) keep their pets when times are hard and when the only alternative might be to give them up by surrendering them to a shelter or rescue.
 The program is not intended to be a permanent source of pet food.
-The food bank operates Mondays and Fridays from 10 am - 1 pm and 3 - 6 pm.
+The food bank operates Tuesdays and Thursdays from 10 am - 1 pm and 3 - 6 pm.

 To be considered for the program, the head of household must complete an application and sign the agreement which outlines the program’s parameters.
 This agreement will remain on file for a period of 6 months.
 If after 6 months there is still a need for assistance, you will be required to meet with the Resource Center Supervisor to discuss continued participation in the program.
 You may view and print the application/agreement or complete the forms at the shelter.